roadster31/SessionPurge/Readme.md

 The command uses the value of the `session_config.lifetime` configuration variable, which is the session lifetime in seconds, and delete all files which are older than `session_config.lifetime` seconds.
 If `session_config.lifetime` is 0 (zero), the command will not delete anything.
 Use the `--older-than _seconds_` option to define the maximum age of a session file.
 When `--older-than` is used, the value of `session_config.lifetime` configuration variable is ignored.
+You may also use `-d _days_` to delete session files older than the specified number of days.

-For example, to delete sessions older than one day, use the following command :
+For example, to delete sessions older than ten day, use the following command :

-`Thelia sessions:purge --older-than 86400`
+`Thelia sessions:purge --older-than 864000`

+or

+`Thelia sessions:purge -d 10`

 If you can't run a cron on your host, you can use the following URL to trigger the purge process :